Physical Education - Theory Courses

 Foundations of Fitness

-Introduces the student to the essential principles of fitness and exercise science and is intended to be one of the first steps in the preparation of individuals as fitness professionals.
+Introduces the essential principles of fitness and exercise and is intended to be one of the first steps in the preparation of individuals as fitness professionals.
 Provides the fundamental theories, applications and personal experiences necessary for a comprehensive understanding of fitness as a profession and as a lifestyle.

 PEH 285 3 credits

-This course is designed to provide students with an introduction to physical education as a profession.
+Designed to provide an introduction to physical education as a profession.
 This course serves as an introduction to all fields of physical education including teaching, coaching, sports and fitness management, athletic training/sports medicine, and various others.

 PEH 286 5 credits